contagon/handbook/handbook/8-elders-quorum.md

 As soon as the bishop and stake president determine that a prospective elder is prepared and worthy, he may be ordained an elder in the Melchizedek Priesthood.

-## 8.5 Additional Guidelines and Policies

-### 8.5.1 Members with Disabilities
+## 8.5 Members with Disabilities

 The elders quorum presidency gives particular care to members with disabilities.
-For information about helping these members, see [disability.ChurchofJesusChrist.org](https://www.churchofjesuschrist.org/life/disability) and [38.8.28](38-church-policies-and-guidelines.md#38828-members-with-disabilities).
+For information about helping these members, see [disability.ChurchofJesusChrist.org](https://www.churchofjesuschrist.org/life/disability) and [38.8.26](38-church-policies-and-guidelines.md#38826-members-with-disabilities).